U.S. hosts meeting next week in bid to wrap up Pacific trade pact

 The last ministerial talks, in Hawaii, stumbled over dairy trade, monopoly periods for next-generation, biologic drugs and rules of origin for autos.

-Officials close to the negotiations said on Wednesday that two days of talks on the threshold for local content in auto trade between the United States, Canada, Japan and Mexico had made progress, and they aimed to reach a final deal next week.
+Officials close to the negotiations said on Wednesday that two days of talks on the threshold for local content in auto trade between the United States, Canada, Japan and Mexico had made progress and they aimed to agree a final deal next week.

-Mexico and Canada, U.S. partners in the 20-year-old North American Free Trade Agreement, have built automotive supply chains based on a threshold of 62.5 percent local content, and objected to having a much lower threshold in the TPP, which they feared would favor Asian auto parts makers such as Thailand.
+Mexico and Canada, partners with the United States in the 20-year-old North American Free Trade Agreement, have built automotive supply chains based on a threshold of 62.5 percent local content, and objected to having a much lower threshold in the TPP, which they feared would favor Asian auto parts makers such as Thailand.

+Canadian Prime Minister Stephen Harper, who faces a general election on Oct.
+19, has warned that the country's auto sector will not necessarily like everything that is in the TPP.

 Another sticking point is how long to protect data used to develop biologic drugs.
-Washington is pushing for 12 years protection, much longer than the current protection periods in countries including Australia, New Zealand and Chile.
+Washington is pushing for 12 years protection, but Australia has only five and Chile has none at all.

-Chile's head of international trade told Reuters that although conditions were now present to finalize the TPP, talks would likely still go down to the wire.

-"You never know until the last minute if it is possible to find a balance or not," Andres Rebolledo said in a telephone interview.

-Major dairy exporter New Zealand has made it clear it will only sign up to a deal which expands market access, putting pressure on the United States and Canada - in the midst of an election campaign - to allow more dairy imports.
+Major dairy exporter New Zealand has made it clear it will only sign up to a deal which expands market access, putting pressure on the United States and Canada to allow in more dairy imports.

-“Canada continues to have robust discussions with our negotiating partners and stakeholders on a range of issues.
-Discussions have been positive, but difficult issues remain," a spokesman for Canadian Trade Minister Ed Fast said.